The Undertaker

-Mark William Calaway (born March 24, 1965), better known by the ring name The Undertaker, is an American retired professional wrestler.
-Widely regarded as one of the greatest professional wrestlers of all time, Calaway spent the vast majority of his career wrestling for WWF/E, and is best known for his critically acclaimed "Deadman" Undertaker gimmick, for which he was inducted into the WWE Hall of Fame in 2022.
+Mark William Calaway (born March 24, 1965), better known by his ring name the Undertaker, is an American retired professional wrestler.
+He is signed to WWE, where he is a brand ambassador and a writer for its sister promotion Lucha Libre AAA Worldwide (AAA).
+Widely regarded as one of the greatest professional wrestlers of all time, Calaway spent the vast majority of his career wrestling for WWE and in 2022 was inducted into the WWE Hall of Fame.

 Calaway began his career in 1987, working under various gimmicks for World Class Championship Wrestling (WCCW) and other affiliate promotions.
-He signed with World Championship Wrestling (WCW) in 1989 for a brief stint, and then he joined the World Wrestling Federation (WWF, turned WWE) in 1990.
+He signed with World Championship Wrestling (WCW) in 1989 for a brief stint, and then joined the World Wrestling Federation (WWF, now WWE) in 1990.

-Calaway was rebranded as "The Undertaker" once joining the WWF.
-As one of WWE's most high-profile and enduring characters, The Undertaker is famed for his undead, funereal, macabre "Deadman" persona, which gained significant mainstream popularity and won him the Wrestling Observer Newsletter award for Best Gimmick a record-setting 5 years in a row.
-The longest-tenured wrestler in company history at 30 years.
-In 2000, Calaway expanded on The Undertaker, fleshing out the gimmick with a human side, biker identity, dubbed "The American Badass".
-Calaway later resurrected Deadman Undertaker in 2004, with residual elements of American Badass Undertaker remaining.
+Calaway rebranded himself as "The Undertaker" when he joined the WWF.
+As one of WWE's most high-profile and enduring characters, The Undertaker is famed for his funerary themeing around an undead, macabre "Deadman" persona, which gained significant mainstream popularity and won him the Wrestling Observer Newsletter award for Best Gimmick a record-setting 5 years in a row.
+He is the longest-tenured wrestler in company history at 30 years.
+In 2000, the Undertaker adopted a biker identity nicknamed "American Badass".
+Calaway resurrected the Deadman gimmick in 2004, with residual elements of the "American Badass" remaining.

-For the better part of his career, The Undertaker was observed as a focal point of WWE's flagship annual event, WrestleMania, where he became esteemed for The Streak—a series of 21 straight victories.
-He is also known for pairing with his in-storyline half-brother Kane, with whom he had alternatively feuded and teamed off and on with as the Brothers of Destruction from 1997 through 2020.
-During his wrestling career under The Undertaker gimmick, Calaway won the WWF/E Championship four times, the World Heavyweight Championship three times, the Hardcore Championship once and the World Tag Team Championship six times.
+The Undertaker was known for his role in WWE's flagship event WrestleMania.
+He achieved 21 consecutive victories at WrestleMania, referred to in WWE as The Streak.
+He headlined the event five times (13, 24, 26, 33, and 36 – Night 1).
+He is also known for pairing with his in-storyline half-brother Kane, with whom he alternatively feuded and teamed (as the Brothers of Destruction) from 1997 through 2020.
+During his wrestling career under the Undertaker gimmick, Calaway won the WWF/E Championship four times, the World Heavyweight Championship three times, the Hardcore Championship once and the World Tag Team Championship six times.
 He also won the Royal Rumble match in 2007.

 Early life

 Mark William Calaway was born in Houston, Texas, on March 24, 1965, the son of Frank Compton Calaway (died July 2003) and Betty Catherine Truby.
-He has four older brothers named David, Michael, Paul, and Timothy (died March 2020, age 63).
+He has four older brothers named David, Michael, Paul, and Timothy (died March 2020, aged 63).
 He attended Waltrip High School, where he was a member of the football and basketball teams.
 He graduated in 1983 and began studying on a basketball scholarship at Angelina College in Lufkin, Texas.
 In 1985, he enrolled in Texas Wesleyan University in Fort Worth, Texas, where he majored in sport management and played as a center for the Rams in the 1985–1986 season.
 In 1986, Calaway dropped out of university to focus on a career in sports and briefly considered playing professional basketball in Europe, before deciding to focus on professional wrestling.